Battle of the Berlin Outposts and Boulder City: Berlin Outposts (7-20 July)

 On the evening of 7 July, PVA mortars opened fire upon Outposts Berlin and East Berlin and the nearby portion of the MLR, the area that Lieutenant Colonel Alexander Cereghino's 2nd Battalion, 7th Marines, was taking over from Turkish Brigade attached to the 25th Infantry Division.
 By midnight, assault troops from the PVA 407th Regiment, 136th Division, advanced from the vicinity of Hill 190, a frequently used staging area, then moved along the ridgeline broken by Carson, Reno and Vegas, all of them now in PVA hands and attacked Berlin and East Berlin.
-At Berlin, Turkish soldiers stayed in place for a time after the Marines arrived, and a patrol dispatched from Lt.
-Col. Cereghino's battalion to set up an ambush got no farther than the outpost when the PVA struck.
+At Berlin, Turkish soldiers stayed in place for a time after the Marines arrived, and a patrol dispatched from Cereghino's battalion to set up an ambush got no farther than the outpost when the PVA struck.
 The remaining Turks and the newly arrived patrol reinforced the Marines manning Berlin.
 Higher headquarters soon lost contact with both Berlin and East Berlin.
 Because both outposts lay no more than 325 yd from the MLR, their capture could provide the PVA with a springboard for an attack designed to shatter the main defenses.
 As a result, Cereghino organized a provisional platoon from members of his battalion headquarters and sent the unit to reinforce the MLR.
 Elements of Companies H and I, 3rd Battalion, 7th Marines, came under Cereghino's operational control and prepared to counterattack if the PVA should break through.
 Meanwhile, the mixed force of Marines and Turkish soldiers succeeded in clinging to Outpost Berlin.
 However, the Marines at East Berlin succumbed to an overwhelming force that surged up a steep slope and seized the main trench despite stubborn resistance from the outpost itself and accurate fire from the MLR and beyond.
 Supporting machine guns, mortars and artillery could not save East Berlin.